What is the Role of Education in the Age of Automation?

 Increasingly, if people want to ensure they don’t get left out and have prosperous careers, they need the ability to quickly find, process, understand, and apply new information to create and solve problems.

 At Dicey Tech, we believe that institutional education should evolve into a medium that inspires and enables all learners to build relevant knowledge and skills, explore their interests, and apply them with a purpose.
 To thrive in the future of work, students should be encouraged to understand how to analyse problems, ask questions, and acquire the knowledge and tools required to solve them.
 Among other benefits, this would enable the development of creativity, critical thinking, and resilience – abilities which are not only attractive for employers, but also create the foundation for capable and prolific individuals.
-Recent efforts surrounding STEAM education are a significant step forward.
+Recent efforts surrounding STEM education are a significant step forward.

 4 steps to create effective change.